On June 18, 2010, the Manitoba Workplace Safety and Health

 likely to expose a worker to harassment or physical injury in the

 What Should Employers Do?

-create written workplace violence and harassment policies, and
+review existing workplace violence and harassment policies and

-train employees and all supervisors on such policies;
+psychological harassment, and train employees and all supervisors

 advise employees how to report instances or risks of workplace

 violence and harassment, including psychological harassment;

 continue to undertake risk assessments to determine the